sherwin-ad/my_tutorials/kubernetes/Certified Kubernetes Administrator.md

 ## Master Node

+- Master Node is a collection of components like Storage, Controller, Scheduler, API-server that makes up the control plane of the Kubernetes.
+When you interact with Kubernetes by using CLI you are communicating with the Kubernetes cluster master node.
+All the processes run on a single node in the cluster, and this node is also referred to as the master.

 - Manage, plan, schedule, monitor nodes

 - The master is another node with Kubernetes installed in it, and is configured as a Master.